mohammadbutt/42_fillit/README.md

 - [X] 2.
 Read the file
 - [X] 3.
 Print the file
 - [X] 4.
 Save 19 valid pieces in a .c file.
 Put the pieces at the top left position.
 Using `ft_strcpy()`, instead of `malloc()`, so there is no need to free allocated memory.
 - [X] 5.
 Migrating to valid pieces over to macros because it is a better option then having to store valid pieces in two seperate functions.
+What valid pieces look like http://mathworld.wolfram.com/Tetromino.html
 - [X] 6. `ft_strcmp` can be used to compare pieces of the user with the valid pieces.
 It works
 - [X] 7.
 Created an empty grid function, so when we enter 4 into that function it creates a grid of 4 by 4.
 Linear grid works.
 But created a grid of double pointer, 2 dimensional array, so we can enter x and y coordinates, or we can go to
 ```